zAlweNy26/AlweStats/README.md

 **You may encounter incompatibilities in case there are other mods that modify the UI, be sure to enable either one or the other equivalent section so they don't conflict in the same function**

+> For reasons inherent to the optimal functioning of the mod,
+> everything related to the pins and elements in the status effects list (BedStatus, PortalStatus and ShipStatus)
+> could cause a lowering of fps if the computer running the game is not very powerful.

+> As I don't know the proportions that the game uses,
+> I have established that the maximum **ship speed** is equal to **30 kts** and the maximum **wind speed** is equal to **100 km/h**,
+> so the values ​​are proportioned according to this.

+> Since the default day length declared in Valheim doesn't match the real one,
+> to successfully use the "Days passed" counter in the world selection panel you need to join in a world at least one time,
+> The mod will then get the day length in that world and save it in the "AlweStats.json" file (you have to do it for each world).

 **If you have an idea for something to add or any suggestion regarding the implemented features, feel free to create an issue on the GitHub repository !**

 The UI is separated into 6 blocks :
-- GameStats, that contains "FPS", "Ping" and "Total players"
+- GameStats, which contains "FPS", "Ping" and "Total players"
-- WorldStats, that contains "Days passed", "Time played" and "Current biome"
+- WorldStats, which contains "Days passed", "Time played" and "Current biome"
-- WorldClock, that contains "Clock"
+- WorldClock, which contains "Clock"
-- ShipStats, that contains "Ship health", "Ship speed", "Wind speed", "Wind direction"
+- ShipStats, which contains "Ship health", "Ship speed", "Wind speed", "Wind direction"
 - PlayerStats, that contains "Inventory slots", "Inventory weight", "Selected arrows" and "Bow ammo"
-- MapStats, that contains "Player coordinates" and "Focus coordinates"
+- MapStats, which contains "Player coordinates" and "Focus coordinates"

 For each block, you can enable or disable it and you can also set :
 - Position